chaturay/serverless-artillery/README.md

 The splitting of a script comprises taking "chunks" off of the script.

 First, we take chunks from the script by duration.
 This is driven by the maximum duration of the underlying function as a service (FaaS) provider that we are using.
-For AWS Lambda, this is currently 5 minutes.
+For AWS Lambda, this is currently 15 minutes.
+However, if your load test goes sideways against production, that leads to harrowing moments.
+Therefore, we use 2 minutes as the default period into which the script is sectioned.
 However, we need to allow for cold starts and as such must provide a buffer of time before we begin the execution of any specific load job.
 Following the execution of a load job, the artillery-core framework calculates a summary and invokes custom analyzers (via the plugin capabilities it offers).
 As a result, a tailing buffer is also needed to ensure execution can properly complete.

 The result is a script chunk that can be executed within the duration limited period the FaaS provider allows (no guarantees yet exist on whether a single function can execute the demanded load).
 This chunk will be called the script for referential simplicity.
 We also may have a remainder script that must be executed by a new function instance as the current splitting function nears its timeout.